jonas-yukins/focUIs/apps/native/WIDGET_README.md

 # Widget System

-This document describes the widget system implementation for the Plainphone app, which allows users to create customizable home screen widgets with their selected apps.
+This document describes the widget system implementation for the focUIs app, which allows users to create customizable home screen widgets with their selected apps.

 ## Overview